samartzidis/magicstick.io/README.md

     <td style="width:100px; border:none;">
     <a href="docs/8.png"><img src="docs/8_tn.png" alt=""></a>
     </br>
-    Am extra male PC USB adaptor is provided as an alternative to the cable.
+    An extra male PC USB adaptor is provided as an alternative to the cable.
     </td>
     <td style="width:100px; border:none;">
     <a href="docs/10.png"><img src="docs/10_tn.png" alt=""></a>